tsunami416604/azure-docs.hu-hu/articles/dns/dns-operations-recordsets-cli.md

 ms.custom: H1Hack27Feb2017
 ms.workload: infrastructure-services
 ms.date: 05/15/2018
-ms.author: victorh
+ms.author: allensu
-ms.openlocfilehash: 4864a46b91b4e243ce6a2ae3d9d36df28fe74d8d
+ms.openlocfilehash: a0316710f78afc8810f5f65e108638b08fae3da2
-ms.sourcegitcommit: d4dfbc34a1f03488e1b7bc5e711a11b72c717ada
+ms.sourcegitcommit: d6b68b907e5158b451239e4c09bb55eccb5fef89
 ms.translationtype: MT
 ms.contentlocale: hu-HU
-ms.lasthandoff: 06/13/2019
+ms.lasthandoff: 11/20/2019
-ms.locfileid: "61293354"
+ms.locfileid: "74211638"
 ---
-# <a name="manage-dns-records-and-recordsets-in-azure-dns-using-the-azure-cli"></a>Kezelheti a DNS-rekordok és -rekordhalmazok az Azure DNS az Azure CLI használatával
+# <a name="manage-dns-records-and-recordsets-in-azure-dns-using-the-azure-cli"></a>Manage DNS records and recordsets in Azure DNS using the Azure CLI

 > [!div class="op_single_selector"]
 > * [Azure Portal](dns-operations-recordsets-portal.md)
 > * [Azure CLI](dns-operations-recordsets-cli.md)
 > * [PowerShell](dns-operations-recordsets.md)

-Ez a cikk bemutatja, hogyan kezelheti a DNS-zóna DNS-rekordok használatával a platformfüggetlen Azure parancssori felület, amely Windows, Mac és Linux rendszereken érhető el.
-DNS-rekordjait is kezelhetők [Azure PowerShell-lel](dns-operations-recordsets.md) vagy a [az Azure portal](dns-operations-recordsets-portal.md).
+This article shows you how to manage DNS records for your DNS zone by using the cross-platform Azure CLI, which is available for Windows, Mac and Linux.
+You can also manage your DNS records using [Azure PowerShell](dns-operations-recordsets.md) or the [Azure portal](dns-operations-recordsets-portal.md).

-Ebben a cikkben szereplő példák feltételezik, hogy már [telepítve van az Azure CLI-jelentkezett be, és létrehozott egy DNS-zónát](dns-operations-dnszones-cli.md).
+The examples in this article assume you have already [installed the Azure CLI, signed in, and created a DNS zone](dns-operations-dnszones-cli.md).

-## <a name="introduction"></a>Bevezetés
+## <a name="introduction"></a>Introduction (Bevezetés)

 Mielőtt létrehozná a DNS-rekordokat Azure DNS-ben, tisztában kell lennie azzal, hogyan rendezi az Azure DNS DNS-rekordhalmazokba a DNS-rekordokat.